lewzey/Elements-Mod/README.md

 Choose between **Air, Fire, Grass,** and **Water**, each offering unique abilities, gear, and gameplay mechanics designed to enhance your adventure.

 ---
+## About

+This mod was created to expand gameplay through elemental progression and give players new ways to interact with the world.

+Explore what possibilities the four elements can achieve!

+---
 ### ˚⟡˖ ࣪ Features ˚⟡˖ ࣪

 ### 🌪 Air Element